girald02/az_project_01/README.md

 The pipeline follows the **Bronze-Silver-Gold** data architecture pattern and concludes with data visualization in Power BI.

+## 🧩 Problem & Solution

+### ❗ Problem Statement

+Traditional data platforms often struggle with:

+- Siloed data sources (CSV files, APIs, etc.)
+- Manual and error-prone data processing
+- Scalability issues in handling large datasets
+- Lack of real-time insights for business users

+In the case of **Adventure Works**, the organization faced challenges in transforming raw operational data into meaningful analytics across multiple departments (Sales, Customers, Orders, etc.).

+### ✅ Solution (The Fix)

+This project implements a **modern, scalable Azure Data Engineering pipeline** using a modular **Bronze-Silver-Gold** architecture to address these pain points:

+- **Ingest** data from multiple sources using **Azure Data Factory**
+- **Transform** and clean data using **Azure Databricks (PySpark)**
+- **Curate** structured datasets in **Azure Synapse Analytics** for downstream analytics
+- **Visualize** data with **Power BI** to drive actionable insights

+This end-to-end pipeline ensures **data quality, scalability, and business intelligence readiness**, making it easier for teams to make informed decisions.

 ---

 ## 🗺️ Architecture Flow